 To sell or not to sell the business you built?

 Many successful entrepreneurs have all their wealth tied up in their business.
-This probably make senses at a time when they are building the company’s activities and have ultimate control over its destiny.
+This probably make sense at a time when they are building the company’s activities and have ultimate control over its destiny.
 But is that still true once they have stepped back from active involvement in its operations to a lesser or greater extent?

 Investment theory lays down that it is poor practice to keep all your financial assets in a single company.
 Businesses may find themselves subject to unexpected pressure, from new competitors or disruptive technology to extraordinary events such as the Covid-19 pandemic.

-However, this is not the way most entrepreneurial business owners work.
+However, this is not the way most entrepreneurial business-owners work.
 Their wealth is likely to be mostly or completely tied up in their business, over which they have a great deal of control and can, to some degree, determine its success or failure.
 Many business owners are far more comfortable with this type of risk than they are with, for example, stock market investment, where there is risk but they have no control.

 A question of control

 The problem tends to become more acute when a business owner decides to step away from the company that they have built up and therefore no longer enjoys that control, or it is significantly reduced.
-Should they continue to have a substantial proportion of their wealth tied up in a company where, like a stock market investment, they cannot influence the outcome?
+Should they continue to keep a substantial proportion of their wealth tied up in a company where, like a stock market investment, they cannot influence the outcome?
 There’s also the question of whether the executives now running the business want to manage it for a single or dominant large shareholder.

+Among the many questions that entrepreneurs in this position should ask themselves, perhaps the most important is how involved founders want to be in the company after they give up its day-to-day leadership.
 Do they want to be an employee, a consultant, chairman or a director, or have other specific responsibilities?
 This may affect any decision on selling all or part of their ownership interest.
 Will any new owners wish to use the expertise of the founder, or might they decide to take the business in a new direction?

 Influence versus diversification

 There are advantages and disadvantages to selling a large stake in the business.
-The arguments for keeping it are that you built it and understand it – you know the risks and will have more influence than you would if you were investing in a portfolio of publicly-traded investments.
+The arguments for keeping it are that you built it and understand it – you know the risks, and will have more influence than if you were investing in a portfolio of publicly-traded investments.
 You are likely to have a say, even an informal one, over key appointments and strategic decisions, and will understand the products and the market, the risks and potential rewards.

 However, the critical stumbling block is that your investments will not be diversified.
 Business owners generally take a lot of risk in the process of building up their wealth.
 In most cases, once they have stepped back from the business, they are likely to prefer to enjoy their wealth rather than worry about it.